We bet you haven’t seen a Key West stunner quite like this one.

 Historic Key West Conch House With Eye-Catching Upgrades

-The Key West estate, currently listed for $3.7 million, is tucked away on the island’s Old Town neighborhood and is steeped in what the listing calls, “a rich and mysterious history.”
+The Key West estate, currently listed for $3.7 million, is in the island’s Old Town neighborhood and is steeped in what the listing calls, “a rich and mysterious history.”

-Upon first glance, we are struck by the home’s colorful façade.
+Upon first glance, we are in awe of the home’s colorful façade.
 But it’s the eye-catching upgrades throughout that steal the show.
-In fact, this property is one of many projects the Earnhardt’s have taken on with a singular vision – to restore old conch houses to their former glory.
+In fact, this property is one of many projects the Earnhardts have taken on with a singular vision – to restore old conch houses to their former glory.

 An Homage To The Pirate Days Of Yore